-- Development should be mixed-use in nature, and should serve the needs of the Peninsula's residents. - Change the City's Ordinance so that level of service (LOS) criteria are not neccesarily the driving force behind roadway improvements. - When roadway changes are made, equal attention should be given to infrastructure in support of pedestrian safety and mobility. - Traffic planning should fully respect end encourage pedestrian, bicycle, transit and other modes of transportation. - Traffic flows should be routed where they will have the least impact on
+- Development should be mixed-use in nature, and should serve the needs of the Peninsula's residents. - When roadway changes are made, equal attention should be given to infrastructure in support of pedestrian safety and mobility. - Traffic planning should fully respect end encourage pedestrian, bicycle, transit and other modes of transportation. - Traffic flows should be routed where they will have the least impact on sensitive areas such as neighborhoods and open spaces. - Traffic plans should route future flows to gateway entrances to the Peninsula,